vatnz-dev/sops/docs/terminal/wtma.md

 For Uncontrolled IFR aircraft leaving the WTMA control area, WTMA shall issue the appropriate STAR for that aerodrome, and clear the aircraft to leave controlled airspace on descent.

 If the aircraft is terminating underneath the WTMA control area, they shall be instructed to contact you on the ground to cancel their IFR flight plan.
-If their flight is terminating underneath another sector, such as OHA, they shall be instructed to contact that sector to terminate their FPL. **This shall be coordinated.**
+If their flight is terminating underneath another sector, such as OHA, they shall be instructed to contact that sector to terminate their FPL. **This shall be co-ordinated.**

-## OHA
+## PM/OH/WU Arrivals

 WTMA shall ensure that a STAR clearance has been issued by KAI for aircraft bound for PM and OH.
-WTMA may only descend aircraft bound for OH, PM, WU to A110 without coordination.
+WTMA may also descend aircraft bound for OH, PM, WU to A110 without coordination.

 ## Coordination